TrellixVulnTeam/hn_1332/python-src/README.md

     python3.2 -c 'from hypernova.agent import Agent; Agent().execute()'

-By default, the server will listen on 0.0.0.0:8080, so making an HTTP request to port 8080 on the target machine should yield somje form of output.
+By default, the server will listen on 0.0.0.0:8080, so making an HTTP request to port 8080 on the target machine should yield some form of output.